Man in a hoodie sitting sadly on outdoor stairs. Does withdrawal cause depression?

 • Irritability

-As mentioned earlier, the type and severity of withdrawal symptoms depend on the type and amount of substance taken.
+As mentioned earlier, the type and severity of withdrawal symptoms depend on the type of substance used, how much was used, and how long it has been used.

 Post-acute withdrawal syndrome (PAWS)

 In some instances, people in withdrawal may experience symptoms for a prolonged period of time, i.e. beyond the typical two-week window.
 This extended process of withdrawal is called PAWS.
-Post-acute withdrawal often happens in episodes of a few days and can recur periodically.
+Post-acute withdrawal often happens in bouts of a few days and can recur periodically.
+So a person doesn’t usually feel PAWS symptoms all the time, non-stop, but in recurring episodes.
 These episodes can persist for up to a year.

 Symptoms of PAWS include: